-SCP AmeriCorps VISTA Project
+Director, South Cumberland Plateau AmeriCorps VISTA Project

 Vicki was born and raised in the San Francisco Bay Area and attended college at the University of Puget Sound in Washington State, earning a Bachelor of Arts in Communication and a minor in music.
 After spending much of her career as an international marketer in Munich, Germany, Vicki returned to the United States in 2019 and settled with her family in Sewanee.
 Having worked for multinational corporations as well as operating her own marketing business, Vicki brings broad marketing, organizational, and sales enablement experience to her role as VISTA coordinator for SCP AmeriCorps VISTA Project, and welcomes the opportunity to put her professional skills to use in her adopted community.
 She is fluent in German and is additionally a trained mediator with experience resolving conflict in professional settings.
 In her free time, Vicki enjoys playing the cello, running, reading, spending time with her family, and hiking on the Plateau.

 Sarah graduated from the University of Tennessee-Knoxville in August 2015 with a bachelor’s degree in mathematics and VolsTeach-Math education.
 Sarah went on to receive her master’s degree in education in May 2019.
 Between her graduate and undergraduate studies, Sarah worked overseas in China and England as an educator, community outreach liaison, and educator ambassador.
 Before joining AmeriCorps VISTA, Sarah worked as an educator and virtual banker in Knoxville, TN.
 In her free time, Sarah enjoys traveling, arts and crafts, and reading.